ramordeeple/patient-management/readme.md

 ### Engage with the dockerfiles
 1. Build each docker image from service modules by making them in `Run / Debug Configurations` menu by clicking on three dots in right menu bar ![img_3.png](pics/right.png) and clicking on `Edit`.
 Make it with all dockerfiles from `Services Overview` with related ports, environment variables and run options.
 2. In `Docker image name / Image ID/ image Tag` input the service's name and add to it `:latest`.
 For kafka input `bitnami/kafka:latest`.
 For all db services input `postgres:latest`.
+For `auth-service-db` in `bind mounts` input `*any path*/auth-service-db:/var/lib/postgresql/`.
+And for `patient-service-db` input `*any path*/patient-service-db:/var/lib/postgresql/data`.
 3. After creating the images press `alt+8` and ensure you see something like this. ![img](pics/dropmenu.png)